-Given the technology to identify cannabis-impaired driving is not backed by sufficient research, laws must be coupled with evidence-based education around the risks of driving while impaired, information on how per se limits effect patients, and encourage safe-use guidelines and responsible use for medical cannabis patients.
+Given the technology to identify cannabis-impaired driving is not backed by sufficient research, laws must be coupled with evidence-based education around the risks of driving while impaired and encourage safe-use guidelines and responsible use for medical cannabis users.

 As individuals using cannabis medically must be authorized through a health care provider, this interaction provides an ideal avenue of education to ensure patients know and follow safe-use guidelines to eliminate risk of impairment.
+Health care providers have an important role to play in educating patients about safe use of medical cannabis and driving.
 When prescribing cannabis, HCPs must discuss the risk of driving impaired and how to mitigate that risk by practicing safe-use guidelines.
 By having an informed conversation, HCPs will play an essential role in lowering risk of medical cannabis patients driving impaired.
-Law enforcement should be educated on the complexities of impairment and testing, particularly as it concerns medical cannabis use.
+Police should be educated the complexities of impairment and testing, particularly as it concerns medical cannabis use.

 Preventing people from driving impaired in the first place is the safest and most effective approach to reducing risk to public safety.
 It is vital to educate patients using medical cannabis on the potential dangers of drug-impaired driving and new laws as they are implemented.
-Patient organizations, including CFAMM, must be supported by government to play key roles in delivering education.
+Health Canada and patient organizations, such as CFAMM, should play key roles in delivering education.